The city is our stage

 Work-in-progress presentation at Ideal Glass Studio, Greenwich Village NYC.

-Conceived, written, and performed by Jared Mezzocchi
+Created & performed by Jared Mezzocchi

-Directed by Aya Ogawa
+Directed & Developed by Aya Ogawa

+A solo performance about the stories we inherit—and the ones we almost never hear.
 In 73 Seconds, multimedia artist Jared Mezzocchi cracks open the quiet mysteries of his family’s past.
 What begins as a son’s attempt to better understand his mother soon spirals into a decades-spanning excavation of memory, legacy, and the fragile line between the personal and the cosmic.

 en garde arts in the press